-Kathryn McKee is Center Director and McMullan Associate Professor of Southern Studies and Associate Professor of English at the University of Mississippi.
+Kathryn McKee is Center Director and McMullan Professor of Southern Studies and Professor of English at the University of Mississippi.
 She is co-editor, with Deborah Barker, of American Cinema and the Southern Imaginary, and her articles have appeared in various journals, including American Literature, Legacy, Southern Literary Journal, and Mississippi Quarterly.
 She has a PhD in American Literature from the University of North Carolina at Chapel Hill.
 Dr. McKee’s areas of scholarly research include nineteenth-century American literature, the literature and culture of the nineteenth-century U.S. South, writing by women, global south studies, film studies, and humor studies.

 Ph.D.
 University of North Carolina at Chapel Hill (1996)